rust-lang/rust-forge/src/release/triage-procedure.md

 - [S-inactive-closed] - Closed due to inactivity
 - [S-experimental] - An experimental PR that shouldn't be triaged.
-  [S-waiting-on-author] used to be used for this, but [S-experimental] communicates that the PR is work-in-progress.
+  [S-waiting-on-author] used to be used for this, but [S-experimental] communicates that the PR is an experiment to test out some changes.

 Also: [PRs with no status tags][no-status-tags].
 This is useful to find PRs where highfive conked out and didn't assign a reviewer and thus didn't assign [S-waiting-on-review].
 These PRs can get lost otherwise.
-(Note that you should likely not triage PRs that have `r? @ghost` since that means the author does not need a review yet.)
+(Note that you should likely **not** triage PRs that have `r? @ghost` since that means the author does not need a review yet.)

 [s-waiting-on-author]: https://github.com/rust-lang/rust/pulls?q=is%3Aopen+draft%3Afalse+is%3Apr+sort%3Aupdated-asc+label%3AS-waiting-on-author+-label%3AI-nominated+-label%3Aneeds-fcp
 [s-waiting-on-review]: https://github.com/rust-lang/rust/pulls?q=is%3Aopen+draft%3Afalse+is%3Apr+sort%3Aupdated-asc+label%3AS-waiting-on-review+-label%3AI-nominated+-label%3Aneeds-fcp